evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

   // Moves the strawberry and handles its collision with the Earth and the Sun. var strawberry = (function(){
     var straberryElement = document.querySelector(".EarthOrbitSimulation-straberry"),
-      distanceFromTheSunMeters = 2.0 * physics.constants.earthSunDistanceMeters,
+      initialDistanceFromTheSunMeters = 2.0 * physics.constants.earthSunDistanceMeters,
+      distanceFromTheSunMeters = 1,
-      speedMetersPerSecond = 5000.0, // How fast the strawberry is moving angle = -0.2,
+      speedMetersPerSecond = 130000.0, // How fast the strawberry is moving initialAngle = -0.2,
+      angle = 1,
       strawberrySizePixels = 35.0;

     /*